ipasimulator/ipasim/docs/porting.md

 When porting code by copying it (or cloning from a remote repository, etc.), we add comments prefixed with `[port]` to indicate that those are our comments.
 And all changes to the source code are described by nearby comments prefixed with `[port] CHANGE:`.

+Also, in `C`-based code, there are `#ifdef`s around the changed code, so that the changes are only effective if some preprocessor definition is passed to the compiler (e.g., in `objc` library, this is `OBJC_PORT` definition).

 **TODO: Maybe we shouldn't ever change the original source code directly, but rather create a new branch in a repository containing just the dependency, then making the changes in this separate branch and adding it as a submodule.
 This way, we could easily update the dependency by pulling changes into the branch with the original code and then merging it with the branch containing the changes.
 Still, comments explaining those changes should be added, though.**